 Saline implants don’t have the natural feel of silicone, but you’ll pay less for them.
 In the rare case that the implant bursts, your body will naturally absorb the solution – it’s just saline, after all.

-These implants are the most common choice.
+These implants with silicone shell are the most common choice.
 They work great for women who want to transform their breasts but lack a lot of breast tissue.
 Silicone implants usually make your breasts look like the real McCoy.
 Also, they have a more natural feel than saline.

 If a rupture happens, the silicone gel will keep its shape and not migrate to other parts of the body.
 You might not have a clue that your implant ruptured unless you feel pain or notice an altered appearance down there.

 Now let’s get down to safety.
 Which implant is more likely to give you problems?
-For most people, both types of implants are safe.
+For most people, both types of breast implants are safe.
 The FDA has approved silicone and saline implants as safe and effective.
-Current research tells us there isn’t a big safety difference between the implants.
+Current research tells us there isn’t a big safety difference between the saline or silicone implants.

 There was a time when some studies suggested that ruptured silicone implants could rupture and make some women ill.
 FDA withdrew its approval of silicone implants.
 Some women claimed that their ruptured silicone implants gave them various illnesses, including: